 - Bamboo Flute (Bansuri) — some people like to buy material gifts as souvenirs to remember a place by.
 I like to gain skills and experiences that stick with me for life.
 The Bansuri has become a tool for me to express my creativity and carries along with it beautiful memories from my time in India.

 - Packable Daypack by Osprey — YES that is a backpack!
 When not in use it folds down to a tiny pack the size of my palm and weighs only 85 grams.
-It’s perfect for when I need to do some grocery shopping, have a day trip or to carry a jacket and some spare things around with me for short trips.
+It’s perfect for when I need to do some grocery shopping, have a day trip or to carry a jacket and some spare things around with me for little hikes.

 7. Spare cash — sometimes you run into situations where you can’t find an ATM but there are currency exchanges around.
 It’s always helpful to have some spare cash available to exchange.